 Brendan Murray is 'Dying To Try' for Ireland in Kyiv

-Brendan Murray will represent Ireland at the 2017 Eurovision Song Contest with 'Dying To Try'.
+Brendan Murray will represent Ireland at the 2017 Eurovision Song Contest.

 Brendan Murray will resepresent Ireland in the 2017 Eurovision Song Contest with the song 'Dying To Try'.
 Irish broadcaster RTÉ made the announcement last year following an internal selection.
 Music manager Louis Walsh played a pivotal role in the decision-making process.